shevapato2008/myBlog/_posts/2017-07-04-MathJax-Intro.md

 <script type="text/javascript" async src="path-to-MathJax/MathJax.js?config=TeX-MML-AM_CHTML"></script>
 ```

+It is also possible to load MathJax into the `<body>` section, if needed.
+If you do this, load it as early as possible, as MathJax will begin to load
+its components as soon as it is included in the page, and that will help speed
+up the processing of the mathematics on your page.

 Here, `path-to-MathJax` should be replaced by the URL for the main MathJax
 directory, so if you have put the `MathJax` directory at the top level of you
 server’s web site, you could use